Ayrton Simmons: 2020

 Simmons progressed to the Euroformula Open Championship in 2020 with Double R Racing.
-However, after just three rounds, the Brit unexpectedly stopped his campaign due to budget issues.
+However, after just three rounds, he unexpectedly stopped his campaign due to budget issues.
 He was left to end the standings 11th with 62 points.

 2022

 Simmons racing in the 2022 Euroformula Open at the Red Bull Ring.

 After losing his Formula 3 seat, Simmons returned to the Euroformula Open with Drivex School.

-On his return, he achieved a third-place podium in his second race at the Hungaroring.
+On his return, Simmons achieved a third-place podium in his second race at the Hungaroring.
 Simmons remained with Drivex for Imola, but the team did not turn up for that weekend.
 Despite that, Simmons would return with the team for the next round at the Red Bull Ring.
 Once again, for the next round, Drivex was absent for the Monza round.
 Simmons did return for the last round at Circuit de Barcelona-Catalunya, and scored a second place in the second race.
-He ended the year 10th in the standings, with 85 points.
+He ended the year tenth in the standings, with 85 points.

 FIA Formula 3 Championship

 2021

-On 20 September 2021 it was announced Simmons would step up to the FIA Formula 3 Championship for the final round of the season at Sochi Autodrom, replacing Hunter Yeany at Charouz Racing System.
+On 20 September 2021, it was announced Simmons would step up to the FIA Formula 3 Championship for the final round of the season at Sochi Autodrom, replacing Hunter Yeany at Charouz Racing System.
 He finished both of his races in 24th and 21st place, respectively.